Stroop Task

 - (Optional) Practice Instructions: If practice enabled, shown before practice trials

-- (Optional) Practice Trials: Present with visual feedback showing the expected answer after each response
+- (Optional) Practice Trials: Each trial shows visual feedback (green check / red X) after response

 - (Optional) Trials Instructions: Shown after practice, before main trials